-Going back to early civilizations, the hummingbird was held in high regard.
-In Native American folklore, the hummer was thought to bring light.
+Going back to early civilizations, it was held in high regard.
+In Native American folklore, the humminbird was thought to bring light.
 In other tribes, it was the bringer of rain.
 Among the Aztecs, the belief was held that fierce warriors would morph into hummingbirds after death then fly to join Huitzilopochtli, the god of war.
 His name actually means "blue hummingbird."

 Common Hummingbirds of Southern California